Psy-Fer/interARTIC/README.md

 # Building from source

-Building from source is not the easiest to do due to the dependency hell of Python versions (this was one of the motivations for developing interARTIC).
-Step by step instructions for building from source are given [here](https://psy-fer.github.io/interARTIC/installation/).
+Building from source is not straightforward, due to the dependency hell of Python versions (circumventing this hell was one of the motivations for developing interARTIC).
+Step-by-step instructions for building from source are given [here](https://psy-fer.github.io/interARTIC/installation/).

 # Acknowledgement